 Each Accountholder is required to execute a signature card for the Account.
 Ownership of each Account will be as specified on the respective signature card.
 “Joint Accounts” are Accounts with more than one Accountholder as specified on the signature card.
 Accountholders may also give signing authority for their Account to individuals who do not have an ownership interest in the Account; such individuals are referred to herein as “Authorized Signers.”

-The Bank is authorized to act on the signature of any of the Accountholders or Authorized Signers for which specimen signatures are provided on the signature card; the Bank may act on such as signature, regardless of whether it is presented as an original signature or as a facsimile thereof.
+The Bank is authorized to act on the signature of any of the Accountholders or Authorized Signers for which specimen signatures are provided on the signature card; the Bank may act on such signature, regardless of whether it is presented as an original signature or as a facsimile thereof.
 If an Accountholder or Authorized Signer uses a stamped or mechanically or electronically generated or transmitted version of the signature (including a signature transmitted by fax), the Bank is authorized to act on such a signature, whether or not specifically authorized by the signer.
 However, the Bank reserves the right, in its sole discretion, to refuse to acknowledge or act upon any stamped, electronic (including faxed) or mechanical signature; the Bank also may (but is not obligated to) require that a separate written agreement with the Accountholder must be on file with the Bank prior to honoring such a signature.

 At the request of an Accountholder or Authorized Signer, the Bank may agree to acknowledge a third person as the Accountholder’s attorney-in-fact.
 The Accountholder’s request shall be made either by designating the third person as a “Convenience Person or Power of Attorney” on the signature card or, at the Bank’s request, by executing a separate power of attorney in a form acceptable to the Bank.

-By designating a third person as a Convenience Person or Power of Attorney on the signature card, an Accountholder authorizes that person as an attorney-in-fact to do, execute or perform any act, deed, matter or thing whatsoever with respect to the Account that the Accountholder could do, as fully and effectively as if actually performed by the Accountholder.
+By designating a third person as a Convenience Person or Power of Attorney on the signature card, an Accountholder authorizes that person as an attorney-in-fact to do, execute or perform any act, deed, matter or anything whatsoever with respect to the Account that the Accountholder could do, as fully and effectively as if actually performed by the Accountholder.
 The Convenience Person or Power of Attorney’s authority shall be deemed a durable power of attorney and shall not terminate upon the disability of the principal; such authority shall, however, terminate upon the death of the principal.
 The Bank is authorized to honor the instructions or signature of an attorney-in-fact until it receives written notice of the revocation or termination of that authority acceptable to the Bank.

 return to top